-Less than 1 year AED More than 1 year AED Total AED At 1 January 2022 and at 1 January 2022 Net re-measurement of ECL - 1,912,208 - 1,912,208 At 31 December 2022 1,912,208 1,912,208
+Less than 1 year AED More than 1 year AED Total AED At 1 January 2022 - - - Net re-measurement of ECL - 1,912,208 1,912,208 At 1 January 2023 1,912,208 1,912,208 Net re-measurement of ECL 24,064 (434,984) (410,920) At 31 December 2023 24,064 1,477,224 1,501,288

-11 Related party transaction and balances
+12 Related party balances and transactions

 The Group, in the ordinary course of business, enters into transactions, at agreed terms and conditions, with related parties.
 Related parties comprise of the Group's shareholders, directors, senior management and businesses controlled by them and their families or over which they exercise significant management influence as well as key management personnel.
 The Group, in the ordinary course of business, enters into transactions, with other business enterprises or individuals that fall within the definition of related parties contained in International Accounting Standard 24: Related Party Disclosures.

 The Group has a related party relationship with the Government of Abu Dhabi through partial ownership of Ultimate Shareholder by an entity owned by Government of Abu Dhabi, directors and executive officers (including business entities over which they can exercise significant influence, or which can exercise significant influence over the Group).